Marasmius tageticolor: Description

 The smooth, convex cap is 10–17 mm in diameter.
 Its surface colouration features alternating radial rays of red and light buff.
 The gills are distantly spaced, with about 8–10 gills per fruit body.
 Red on the upper half near the cap and white on the lower half, they are free from attachment to the stipe.
 There are short gills (lamellulae) interspersed between some, but not all, of the long gills.
 The smooth stipe measures 3–4 cm long by 1 mm wide, and has a beet red to dull brown colour.
 There is buff-coloured cottony mycelium at the stipe base.

 Spores of Marasmius tageticolor measure 17–19 by 3.5–4 μm.
 They are smooth, thin-walled, and inamyloid.
 The basidia (spore-bearing cells) are club-shaped, four-spored, and hyaline (translucent), with dimensions of 26–30 by 7–8 μm.

 Habitat and distribution

 The fungus grows on small twigs and stipules.
 It has been recorded from Mexico, Central America, and South America.

-Trivia

-The fungus appears in the videogame Satisfactory under the name "Bacon Agaric", referencing the fact that the mushroom's cap closely resembles bacon.